tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 - Intel card not working yet (Bluetooth kext can be found at [IntelBluetoothFirmware](https://github.com/zxystd/IntelBluetoothFirmware))
 - Discrete GPU (Disabled)
 - Fingerprint (Disabled)
+- Internal Microphone

+### HDMI blinking at boot

+> This will happen when using plug-in HDMI after bootup.
+This will be fixed after short sleep (about 1min) and never happen again until reboot

+- You can fixed this by turn off **com.apple.driver.AppleHDAController** in `Kernel and Kext Patches` on Clover or `Kernel > Patch` on Opencore but **HDMI Audio** will be disabled

 ## For building